davidhenriques-ironhack/ai-eng-pr/README.md

 Devise an appropriate chunking strategy and create an appropriate RAG system that retrieves relevant documents to answer user queries and relate past events to user interests.

-Notice that the documents are in Spanish, which means that you will have to:
+Notice that the documents are in Spanish, which means that you will have to either:
-- translate the documents
+- translate the documents OR
 - use a multilingual system for your embeddings and retrieval (you can use a pre-trained model).

 <details>